top of page

 The size distribution of fish within the juvenile population gives an indication of the number of juvenile fish maturing and entering the breeding population.

-A score of 0.50 equates to a reporting year (season) at the median reference level, indicating no increase or decrease in the catch rate from the long-term average (2011 – 2021).
-For 2022 fish recruitment scored 0.57 equating to an overall grade of C for fish recruitment across the harbour.
-This is an increase in catch rate compared to the long-term average and is similar to last year’s score of 0.62 (C).
+A score of 0.50 equates to a reporting year (season) at the median reference level, indicating no increase or decrease in the catch rate from the long-term average (2011–2023).
+In 2024, Fish recruitment scored 0.57, equating to an overall satisfactory grade (C) across the harbour.
+This is a return to satisfactory grade after the poor score and grade in 2023 (0.47, D).
+The lower score and grade from the previous year was due to a reduction in Pikey bream catch rates.
+In 2024, eleven of the twelve zones assessed either increased in score and grade for fish recruitment, or remained the same.

 MUD CRABS

-Sex ratio received very poor scores (0.00) in three zones and poor scores (0.29–0.43, D) in two zones where it could be calculated.
-It is important to note these scores were based on a relatively small sample of mud crabs.
-A general pattern of predominantly very poor has been evident since 2017, indicating a higher proportion of females compared to males of the same size (>15 cm spine width).
-This pattern suggests that fishers are observing regulations for the release of female crabs.
-Natural factors (temperature, reproduction cycle, etc.) may also be influencing scores and cannot be ruled out.
+For sex ratio there was a general decline from the previous year’s results.
+Six of the seven zones received very low scores (0.00-0.20) and very poor grades (E), and one – Boat Creek – received a poor score and grade (0.25, D) – a decline from a good (B) grade in 2023.
+A higher proportion of females compared to males of the same size (>15 cm spine width) suggests that fishers are observing regulations for the release of female crabs.
+Natural factors (temperature, reproduction cycle, etc.) may also be influencing sex ratio scores and cannot be ruled out.
 Research is required to understand how mud crab populations are impacted by a female-dominated sex ratio.

-Prevalence of rust spot lesions was very low in most zones, with four zones receiving very good scores (0.98–1.00).
-In contrast, the Inner Harbour received a poor score (0.32) for this sub-indicator.
-The average incidence of rust spot lesions across the seven monitored zones was 7% in February and 4% in June, considerably lower than the 37% incidence recorded in 2012 or less than half of the 22% recorded in the late 1990s.
+As with the previous year, prevalence of rust spot lesions was very low and six of the seven zones received very high scores (0.96–1.00) and very good grades (A), while one zone – Graham Creek – received a high score (0.73, B).
+The average incidence of rust spot lesions across all monitored zones was 0% in March 2024, and 4.5% in July 2024, considerably lower than the 37% incidence recorded in 2012 or less than half of the 22% recorded in the late 1990s.